gotzl/hid-fanatecff/README.md

 ### ACC: wrong controller mapping (ie pedals show up as wheel input and vice-versa)
 Try to delete `My Documents/Assetto Corsa Competizione/Config/controls.json`
+Note: You'll have to re-map all your Buttons afterwards!

+### ACE: wrong controller mapping (ie pedals show up as wheel input and vice-versa)
+Try to delete `My Documents/ACE/input_devices.inputdeviceconfiguration`
-Note: You'll probably have to re-map all your Buttons!
+Note: You'll have to re-map all your Buttons afterwards!

 ## Contact